RebeccaHisey/Automated_Annotator/README.md

 ### Abstract
 Annotation for surgical instrument detection research is extremely time-consuming and tedious, leading to a scarcity of annotated datasets, and those that do exist tend to be small.
 Currently, researchers studying surgical instrument detection in open or percutaneous applications must build new datasets from scratch, a process that can take many months or even years using current annotation practices.
 To address this challenge, we propose a novel pipeline based on active learning that reduces the human effort required to produce annotated datasets while maintaining high-quality labels.
 This approach involves annotating a small subset of images and iteratively updating an object detection network.
 This trained network is then used to suggest bounding box annotations for human annotators to review and correct.

+This work is currently in submission.
 The full paper can be found [here](https://labs.cs.queensu.ca/perklab/404).

 ### Description